xinhuagu/spark-k8s-with-java/spark-operator/README.md

 ## Docker Image

-The default Docker image used is `xinhua/spark-app:v4` as specified in the requirements.
+The default Docker image used is `spark-app:latest` as specified in the requirements.
 You can override this in the request payload.